Exemption based on VAT

 On the other hand, when a company established in France buys services provided, it must pay VATregardless of the amount of these benefits.

-As the company is subject to the exemption system on the basis of VAT, it cannot deduct VAT on its purchases.
-To be able deduct VAT on her professional purchases, she must opt for the actual VAT system.
+Since the company is subject to the exemption system on the basis of VAT, it cannot deduct VAT on its purchases.
+To be able deduct VAT on her professional purchases, she must opt for the actual VAT regime.

 Loss of exemption for intra-Community trade